cockroachdb/docs/v23.1/take-and-restore-encrypted-backups.md

 {% include_cached new-in.html version="v23.1" %} The Azure Key Vault URI must use one of two formats:

-- Explicit authentication using the `AUTH=specified` parameter (or omitting this as per the example) with the tenant ID, client ID, client secret, and key vault name parameters:
+- Explicit authentication using the `AUTH=specified` parameter (or omitting this, as it is the default option) with the tenant ID, client ID, client secret, and key vault name parameters:

     ~~~
     azure-kms:///{key}/{key version}?AZURE_TENANT_ID={tenant ID}&AZURE_CLIENT_ID={client ID}&AZURE_CLIENT_SECRET={client secret}&AZURE_VAULT_NAME={key vault name}